dhveerap/edge-developer/microsoft-edge/dev-guide/browser-features/reading-view.md

 # Immersive Reader

-Microsoft Edge provides Immersive Reader for a more streamlined, book-like reading experience of webpages without the distraction of unrelated or other secondary content on the page.
-Immersive Reader can be toggled on or off from the **Immersive Reader** button on the address bar or with `F9`.
+Immersive reader in Microsoft Edge simplifies the layout a webpage, removes clutter and allows users to make customization in their reading experience.

+## Enter reading mode using Immersive Reader
+To enter reading mode, navigate to the website that you want to read in Microsoft Edge and select Enter Immersive Reader button (Icon) from the address bar or use the keyboard shortcut F9.

 ## Force Immersive Reader for a web page